Counterpart of the Chandrasekhar-Kendall state in noncentrosymmetric superconductors: Toroflux induced by a dipole

-The physical fields $\vH$ and $\J$ associated with the force-free field $\Q_{10}$ induced by a magnetic dipole \Eqref{Eq:FF:explicit} are displayed in the \Figref{Fig:Spheromak:1}, for the value of the parity-breaking parameter $\Gamma=0.5$.
+The physical fields $\vH$ and $\J$ \Eqref{Eq:explicit} associated with the force-free field $\Q_{10}$ induced by a magnetic dipole \Eqref{Eq:FF:explicit} are displayed in \Figref{Fig:Spheromak:1}, for the value of the parity-breaking parameter $\Gamma=0.5$.
 This figure illustrates that a magnetic dipole impurity induces, in a noncentrosymmetric superconductor, the knotted lines of both the magnetic field and the electric current.
-These toroidal, axially symmetric, nested structures, resemble in many aspects the standard Chandrasekhar-Kendall states~\cite{Chandrasekhar.Kendall-1957}.
-The alternative derivation of our solutions, presented in the Appendix~\ref{App:CK:approach}, highlights the proximity of the toroflux and the Chandrasekhar-Kendall states.
-The torofluxes are basically the spatially localized analogues of the Chandrasekhar-Kendall states.
-Note that since the magnetic lines of the toroflux are closed, the total flux through any cross-section of the solution vanishes identically.
+These toroidal, axially symmetric, nested structures resemble in many aspects the standard Chandrasekhar-Kendall states~\cite{Chandrasekhar.Kendall-1957}.
+The alternative derivation of our solutions, presented in Appendix~\ref{App:CK:approach}, highlights the proximity of the toroflux and the Chandrasekhar-Kendall states.
+Note that since the magnetic lines of the toroflux are closed, the total flux through any cross section of the solution vanishes identically.

-The London penetration depth determines the overall length scale the toroflux without affecting the geometry of its internal structure.
+The London penetration depth determines the overall length scale of the toroflux without affecting the geometry of its internal structure.
 On the contrary, the strength of the noncentrosymmetricity strongly affects the overall structure of the toroflux.
-The latter feature is illustrated in the Fig.~\ref{Fig:Spheromak:2}, which shows the streamlines of the magnetic field $\vH$ and the electric current $\J$ as well as their Poincar\'e sections of the torofluxes for moderate ($\Gamma=0.15$), intermediate ($\Gamma=0.5$), and high ($\Gamma=0.95$) values of the parity-breaking parameter $\Gamma$.
+The latter feature is illustrated in Fig.~\ref{Fig:Spheromak:2}, which shows the streamlines of the magnetic field $\vH$ and the electric current $\J$ as well as their Poincar\'e sections of the torofluxes for moderate ($\Gamma=0.15$), intermediate ($\Gamma=0.5$), and high ($\Gamma=0.95$) values of the parity-breaking parameter $\Gamma$.